green fern in clay pot on desk in office for narcissistic abuse therapy in Concord, NC

 • Debit, credit, and HSA/FSA payments are accepted.

-• All narcissistic abuse therapy sessions are currently online and are available to all adults throughout North Carolina.
-We meet using a HIPPA-compliant and secure video conferencing platform which can be accessed on any computer, tablet, or phone with access to the internet.
+• All trauma therapy sessions are currently online and are available to all adults (18+) throughout North Carolina, South Carolina, and Virginia.
+We meet using a HIPAA-compliant and secure video conferencing platform which can be accessed on any device with access to the internet.
 Online therapy offers you flexibility to have your sessions from the comfort of home or anywhere that works best for you!

 • Clients are able to schedule sessions via their own client portal.
 You can schedule week to week or a few weeks out.
 If you prefer meeting at the same day/time every week, I can block that time for you as long as you show up for your sessions.
 We can also discuss different scheduling options during our consultation call.